 Before you begin, be sure that you have permissions to restart the interpreter in Zeppelin.

 1. Open Zeppelin.

-2. From the drop-down menu next to the user name in the top-left corner, choose Interpreter.
+2. From the dropdown list next to the user name, choose Interpreter.

 3. Find the Spark interpreter, and then choose restart.
 Zeppelin terminates the YARN job when the interpreter restarts.